jpegleg/giant-spellbook/README.md

 "split_file" splits the file into two files at the given position, creating new files with __first and __second extensions

 "reverse_bytes" reverses all of the bytes of the file, overwriting the file

+"shift" moves the position of the bytes to the left or the right - moving to the right means bytes from the end to go the start, and moving to the left means bytes from the start go to the end

+"xor_these" takes two files of the same length and performs a bitwise XOR of them, output to a new file `xor.out`

 ## Encoding and decoding